Omentin 298 a.a. Human

 Omentin 298 a.a.
 Human Recombinant

-Omentin Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 298 amino acids (17-313) and having a molecular mass of 33.2 kDa.
+Recombinant Human Omentin, produced in E. coli, is a single, non-glycosylated polypeptide chain comprising 298 amino acids (17-313).
+It has a molecular mass of 33.2 kDa and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs